KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 # Takeaway

 Churches are struggling to stay relevant.
+This is not just the United Methodist Church.
 There are both challenges and untapped opportunities.

 gauge the effectiveness of traditional and modern religious methods amid changing lifestyles.
 Insight into tech trends and which channels could be the best to use to reach people locally, or perhaps even worldwide.